 I guess I can officially call myself a “former educator” now.
 Thank you to all my former students, parents, colleagues, and administrators.
 You gave me seven extremely fulfilling years!

 I hope to someday return to teaching overseas, but for now, I’m very happy to be home and back in the corporate world.

 Ideally, I seek to work with students who are seriously focused on academics, who are intrinsically motivated, and whose families are also seriously focused on academic success.
-I have a deep affection and understanding of cultures with traditional religious heritages, such as the Muslim, Jewish, and Christian cultures.
-I would also like to work for a school with a clear vision of how they want to use technology in and out of the classroom.
+I have a deep affection and understanding of cultures with traditional religious heritages.
+I would like to work for a school with a clear vision of how they want to use technology in and out of the classroom.

 - English – Grades 5 through 12 (middle and high school)

 Missouri, USA, August 2009